-Don D’Ambra enters his fifth season as the head coach of the Saint Joseph’s men’s soccer program in 2014.
+Don D’Ambra wrapped up his eighth season as the head coach of the Saint Joseph’s men’s soccer program in Fall 2017.
 One of the most decorated former SJU student-athletes to be named a head coach on Hawk Hill, D’Ambra was introduced as the fourth head coach in the program’s history on April 15, 2010.
-D’Ambra’s current four-year record on Hawk Hill stands as 14-49-8.
+D’Ambra’s current eight-year record on Hawk Hill stands as 34-90-19.

 The 2012 season marked tremendous growth of the Saint Joseph’s men’s soccer program as the Hawks posted a 5-11-2 overall record while going 1-6-2 in the Atlantic 10.
 The Hawks recorded the same amount of wins as in their previous three seasons combined en route to putting together a pair of ties late in the season to prevent losses against La Salle and Fordham for the first time since 2008 and 2006, respectively.